The Parable of the Rich Fool (Luke 12:13-21): Reflections on the True Treasure

 Time as Gift and Judgment

 In biblical tradition, night represents both the end of life and the moment of truth.
-When night falls, everything external loses value; only what was built internally remains.
-In this sense, the parable is a call to vigilance and conversion.
+When night falls, everything external loses its value; only what has been built internally remains.
+In this sense, the parable is an invitation to vigilance and conversion.

 The Economy of the Kingdom of God

 Wealth, when used wisely, can be an instrument of love and justice.
 But when it becomes an end in itself, it destroys the human heart.
-"To be rich before God" means to manage the gifts received for the benefit of others.
+“Being rich before God” means managing the gifts received for the benefit of others.
 It is an economy of love, not selfishness.

 1. Detachment as Freedom

-Jesus' message is liberating: He doesn't condemn possessions, but attachment to them.
-Detachment isn't contempt for things, but rather freedom from them.
-It's the ability to use possessions without being enslaved by them.
+Jesus' message is liberating: He does not condemn possessions, but attachment to them.
+Detachment is not contempt for things, but rather freedom in relation to them.
+It is the ability to use possessions without becoming enslaved by them.

 2. Generosity as a Way of Life

 The parable invites us to share.
 The rich man could have used his abundance to feed the poor, alleviate suffering, and promote good.
-However, he withdrew into himself.
+However, he closed himself off.
 Generosity is the antidote to greed.

-When we share, we participate in the logic of the Kingdom, where “there is more joy in giving than in receiving” (Acts 20:35).
+When we share, we participate in the logic of the Kingdom, where “it is more blessed to give than to receive” (Acts 20:35).
 Charity opens our hearts and makes us truly rich—not in things, but in love.

 3. The Awareness of Death as a Call to Wisdom

-The memory of death, far from being morbid, is a source of spiritual lucidity.
-Jesus doesn't use the theme of death to frighten, but to awaken.
-Knowing that life is short leads us to live more deeply, with clear priorities and a heart focused on what's essential.
+The remembrance of death, far from being morbid, is a source of spiritual clarity.
+Jesus does not use the theme of death to frighten, but to awaken.
+Knowing that life is short leads us to live more deeply, with the right priorities and with our hearts turned towards what is essential.

-Christian wisdom consists in living each day as a gift, without postponing the good we can do today.
+Christian wisdom consists of living each day as a gift, without postponing the good we can do today.

 4. True Security

 Modern man seeks security in possessions, insurance, plans, and savings.
 But Jesus teaches that the only security is in God.
-Everything material can be lost in an instant; love and faith, however, endure.
+Everything material can be lost in an instant; love and faith, however, remain.

 When we trust in God, we are not dominated by fear of the future.
-The rich fool lived to secure his life—and lost it.
-The disciple of Christ lives to give life—and finds it.
+The foolish rich man lived to secure his own life—and lost it.
+The disciple of Christ lives to give his life—and finds it.

 Conclusion: The Wisdom of the Heart

-The parable of the rich fool is a mirror that reflects our own illusions.
-How often do we build "barns" of security, accumulate worries, and forget what is essential?
+The parable of the rich fool is a mirror reflecting our own illusions.
+How often do we also build "barns" of security, accumulate worries, and forget what is essential?
 Jesus invites us to shift the center of life: from selfishness to communion, from possession to giving, from the illusion of control to trust in God.

-Being "rich before God" means living with a free, grateful, generous heart, aware that everything is a gift.
-It means understanding that life is not measured by the quantity of possessions, but by the intensity of love.
+To be “rich in the sight of God” means to live with a free, grateful, generous heart, aware that everything is a gift.
+It is to understand that life is not measured by the quantity of possessions, but by the intensity of love.

-In the end, God's question remains echoing for each of us:
+In the end, God's question continues to echo for each of us:

-The answer lies not in the coffers of earth, but in the treasure we have built in heaven—a treasure of faith, hope, and charity that no night can destroy.
+The answer lies not in earthly coffers, but in the treasure we build in heaven—a treasure of faith, hope, and charity that no night can destroy.

 Jessica Titoneli